 Employees - Healthcare Recruitment Excellence

-We are always interested in speaking to high quality individuals who have experience of the healthcare, pharma, medical or life science areas.
+We are always interested in speaking to high quality individuals who have experience of technology/business and professional services in the healthcare, pharma, medical or life science areas.
 As a search group we specialise in roles above £60k up to CEO level.

 If you are considering a new challenge please send your CV or drop a mail to us in confidence at: